Skip to content

 The physical mechanism of Wallner-line formation is as follows.
 As the crack propagates, it radiates elastic waves into the glass ahead of it.
 These waves are also reflected from boundaries (edges, pre-existing cracks, inclusions).
 When a reflected wave reaches the crack front, it momentarily deflects the crack path slightly out of the dominant fracture plane.
 This deflection is frozen into the fracture surface as a rib or step, producing a visible mark that corresponds to the position of the crack front at the moment the wave arrived.
 Because the Wallner lines are records of the crack front position at successive instants, their curvature maps the shape of the propagating crack front, and their origin point (where the ribs converge to a focal point) locates the crack initiation site.

 The Wallner-line method allows an experienced analyst to identify the crack initiation point on a fracture surface, even when the geometry of the surrounding fracture pattern is incomplete.
 This is valuable when only isolated fragments are available.
-The FBI Laboratory glass comparison protocol, published in the Journal of Forensic Sciences in 2004 by Koons, Buscaglia, Bottrell, and Miller, includes Wallner-line examination as part of the standard glass fracture characterisation procedure.
+The FBI Laboratory glass comparison protocol, published by Koons, Buscaglia, Bottrell, and Miller in the Forensic Science Handbook, 2nd edition (2002), includes Wallner-line examination as part of the standard glass fracture characterisation procedure.

 Conchoidal hackle marks are ridges on the fracture surface that appear in the mist and hackle zones.
 They are oriented perpendicular to the crack front direction, providing a direction-of-propagation vector at any point on the fracture surface.
 A curved conchoidal hackle line indicates that the crack front was curving at that point; a straight hackle line indicates the crack was travelling in a straight line.